uestla/Sparse-Matrix/README.md

 ### Operations

+SparseMatrix is implemented as an immutable object - all operations create new matrix instead of changing the matrix the operation is called on.

 #### Matrix-Vector multiplication

 Number of columns in the matrix has to be the same as the size of the vector, otherwise `InvalidDimensionsException` is thrown.